 Owning a timeshare can be expensive.
 The salespeople often do a great job hiding most expenses before purchasing.
-Yet, there's no denying that the cost of timeshare ownership has led many to consider reselling theirs.
+Yet, there's no denying that the cost of timeshare ownership has led many to consider reselling theirs and exploring the option of a timeshare deed-back program.

-According to American Resort Development Association studies, roughly 85% of timeshare owners regret purchasing one.
+According to a 2018 study by the University of Central Florida, roughly 85% of timeshare owners regret purchasing one.
 Ironically, that aligns perfectly with the average rate of rescission period cancellations in the timeshare industry, which is 15%.
 Whether owners gradually lose interest in their vacation ownership or feel deceived into the initial purchase, they eventually look to get rid of it.

 Can you sell a timeshare?
-This guide will walk you through the steps you need to take to sell your timeshare ownership.
-We'll also look at how to sell it back to the resort and a few alternative selling methods if that doesn't work.
+This guide will walk you through the steps you need to take for a timeshare dee-back program.
+We'll also look at a few alternative selling methods if that doesn't work.

 One of the first questions timeshare owners ask when they decide to get rid of their timeshare property is whether they can sell it back to the resort.
 They can, but the process is tricky.
 See, timeshare salespeople often use the resale possibility as a selling point to potential buyers.
 However, this assurance is not always reliable.